MakeMyBits/SaddleSync/readme.md

 ## Description

-SaddleSyn is a Java-based application designed to help horse caretakers manage horses and their feeding schedules efficiently.
+SaddleSync is a Java-based application designed to help horse caretakers manage horses and their feeding schedules efficiently.
 The project is actively being developed with the goal of providing a user-friendly yet functional solution for stable staff.

 ---